shivashant25/Sentinel-with-XDR/labguide/part-01/lab09.md

 In this task, you will access a Log Analytics environment where you can practice writing KQL statements.

-1. Go-to Microsoft sentinel and select your log analytics workspace.
+1. Go-to Microsoft Sentinel and select your log analytics workspace.

 1. On the left menu click on **logs** close if any tutorial window pops up